gimseng/99-ML-Learning-Projects/005/solution/readme.md

 # My Solution
+#It will be really helpful if you add naive based classifier.

 In this folder, you will find the following jupyter notebook using a variety of classification methods, including linear SVM, decision tree, naive Bayes and logistic regression: